Kitchen Remodel Tips For Homeowners

 Many sinks come with accessories such as sink bottom grids, cutting boards, and drying racks.

-The sink bottom grids are metal grids that have rubber feet to lay at the bottom of the kitchen sink.
+The sink bottom grids are metal grids that have rubber feet to lay at the bottom of the sink.
 This helps with the wear and tear the bottom of the sink often sees from pots, pans, utensils, and other items.
 It can also act as a drying rack.

-Some sinks come with cutting boards that can fit on the top of the kitchen sink.
+Some sinks come with cutting boards that can fit on the top of the sink.
 This allows for the homeowner to cut items and discard the unusable parts right into the sink's disposal.
 Or to have a water source right next to where you are cutting and prepping.

-Another kitchen sink accessory some homeowners like is a removable drying rack.
+Another sink accessory some homeowners like is a removable drying rack.
 It attaches to the top of the sink just like how the cutting board does.
 There’s essentially a groove in the sink that the cutting board or drying rack sits on top.
 The drying rack is made of metal bands and a rubber connecting them which allows the drying rack to be rolled up easily for storage when not needed.

 Kitchen Lighting Remodel Tips & Recommendations

 Some homeowners don’t care much about kitchen lighting and others care a lot.
-My one kitchen remodel tip on kitchen lighting would be this… Not that an actual photograph of your kitchen is important, but when you compare photos of kitchens that have good light, versus mediocre light, there is a noticeable difference.
+My one remodel tip on kitchen lighting would be this… Not that an actual photograph of your kitchen is important, but when you compare photos of kitchens that have good light, versus mediocre light, there is a noticeable difference.

 So we usually provide this advice: If you are going to spend tens of thousands of dollars on a new kitchen remodel, updating the lighting can make a big difference if it isn’t currently well lit.